Raymond Collishaw

-Raymond Collishaw, CB, DSO1, OBE, DSC, DFC (22 November 1893 – 28 September 1976) was a distinguished Canadian fighter pilot, squadron leader, and commanding officer who served in the Royal Naval Air Service (RNAS) and later the Royal Air Force.
+Raymond Collishaw, CB, DSO1, OBE, DSC, DFC (22 November 1893 – 28 September 1976) was a distinguished Canadian fighter pilot, squadron leader, and commanding officer who served in the Royal Naval Air Service (RNAS) and later the Royal Air Force (RAF).
 He was the highest scoring RNAS flying ace and the second highest scoring Canadian pilot of the First World War.
 He was noted as a great leader in the air, leading many of his own formations into battle.
-After the Great War, he became a permanent commissioned officer in the Royal Air Force (RAF), seeing action against the Bolsheviks in 1919-20, and subsequently commanding various Air Service detachments.
+After the Great War, he became a permanent commissioned officer in the RAF, seeing action against the Bolsheviks in 1919–20, and subsequently commanding various Air Service detachments.
 During the Second World War, he commanded No. 204 Group (which later became the Desert Air Force) in North Africa, achieving great success against the numerically and technologically superior Italian Air Force.
 He was retired in 1943.

 Early life

 Raymond Collishaw was born in Nanaimo, British Columbia, Canada, on 22 November 1893.
 His father was John Edward Collishaw from Wrexham, Wales, and his mother Sarah "Sadie" Jones from Newport, Wales, but raised in Pantygog, Garw Valley.
 He was brought up in Nanaimo, though some of his schooling took place in Victoria, British Columbia and Oakland, California, due to his father's occasional pursuit of gold mining.

 In 1908, at the age of 15, thanks to his father's connection, Collishaw joined the Canadian Fisheries Protection Services as a cabin boy.
 He was a lower class sailor on board the Alcedo.
-He would continue working on ships and the coast for the next seven years - working his way up to First Officer, and in 1914, transferring to the Fispa.
-He was aboard when it sailed into the Arctic Circle in search of the Stefansson expedition - too late to rescue the Karluk.
+He would continue working on ships and the coast for the next seven years – working his way up to First Officer, and in 1914, transferring to the Fispa.
+He was aboard when it sailed into the Arctic Circle in search of the Stefansson expedition – too late to rescue the Karluk.

 First World War

 Training

-When war broke out in 1914, his first idea was to join the Royal Navy, but did not hear from them for some time.
+When war broke out in 1914, Collishaw's first idea was to join the Royal Navy, but did not hear from them for some time.
 Toward the end of 1915, Collishaw heard that the Royal Naval Air Service was hiring, and so he applied to them instead, and attended flight training (ground school and dual instruction) at the Curtiss Aviation School in Toronto (at his own expense).
 He qualified as a probationary pilot in January 1916 and crossed the Atlantic on the Adriatic.
 His first posting was to the naval air station at Redcar, where he completed his pilot training, flying the Caudron G.3; his first solo taking place 16 June 1916.
 After attending the Gunnery School at Eastchurch, he was confirmed as a full flight sub-lieutenant.